Associate in Applied Science in Physical Therapist Assistant

 Have a college GPA of 2.5 or higher.

-Perform satisfactorily – score at least 50 – on the HOBET (Health Occupations Basic Entrance Test), which is scheduled annually in the spring.
+Perform satisfactorily – score at least 50 – on the ‘TEAS V for AH’ (Test of Essential Academic Skills V for Allied Health), which is scheduled annually in the spring.
 (All applicants will be notified by mail about the scheduled exam date and process for registration.)

 Complete 50 volunteer hours in a physical therapy department or facility and submit proof of hours via letterhead documentation to the PTA program no later than March 15th of the application year.